 The GC Institutional Research Office maintains data and statistics regarding aspects of university.
-Specific information requests can be made by contacting their office at (478)445-3350 or by email at firstname.lastname@example.org.
+Click here for IR location and contact information.

 Immunization requirements for students entering GC as well as the required certification form.

 Basic information about Georgia College.

 The Division of Student Affairs oversees the university's student code of conduct.